 - You’re having trouble connecting your Nest product to Wi-Fi during setup in the app.

 - Your Nest product is experiencing connection issues after you’ve set it up in the app.

-If you’re not familiar with Wi-Fi access point/router settings, you can contact your internet service provider and ask them to help you view and change these settings.
+If you’re not familiar with Wi-Fi access point or router settings, contact your internet service provider (ISP) or router manufacturer for help with these settings.

 Summary of recommended settings

 Here are the most important recommended Wi-Fi network and router settings for use with Nest products.
 For more details, refer to the sections below.

 - Enable 802.11 b/g/n if you have an 802.11 ac router.

 - Set your Wi-Fi router's DHCP lease time to at least 2 hours.

 - Turn on your router’s Power Save Mode (PSM), if you have a Nest thermostat.